Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 In this study, we are interested in displacements in a strip, meaning that boundary conditions need to be incorporated.
 Here, strip edges are free to move, thus the shear stress must vanish.
-After integrating these boundary conditions together with injecting a propagating solution for the displacement, one has to vanish a determinant to find non-null solutions.
+After integrating these boundary conditions together with injecting a propagating solution for the displacement, non-zero solutions are find as zeros of a determinant.
 This yields to a dispersion relation that takes the form of a transcendental equation which can only be solved numerically.
 Instead, here we employ a semi-analytical algorithm based on the Spectral Collocation Method~\cite{trefethen_spectral_2000,weideman_matlab_2000,adamou_spectral_2004,dubuc_2018,kiefer_elastodynamic_2022,kiefer_computing_2023} (SCM).
-The implementation of Ref.~\cite{kiefer_2022} dedicated to plates is adapted in order to consider the strip two-dimensional cross-section.
+The implementation of Ref.~\cite{kiefer_2022} dedicated to plates is adapted in order to consider the strip two-dimensional cross-section and is available in Ref.~\cite{kiefer_2023}.
 Assuming a periodic solution propagating along $x_1$ with wavenumber $k$, that is $\ten{u}(k, x_2, x_3, \omega) \e^{\iu (k x_1 - \omega t )}$, yields the following dispersion relation (see details in Appendix~C):

 Therein, $\ten{L}_i$ and $\ten{M}$ are matrices of the discrete problem.
 The above represents an algebraic eigenvalue problem for the eigenpair $(\omega^2,u)$ parameterized by $k$, as is common in commercial software.
 Alternatively, it can be solved for the eigenpair $(k, u)$ that is parameterized in $\omega$, which is particularly useful for frequency-dependent material parameters.
 Choosing different values for $\omega$ and solving the quadratic eigenvalue problem with conventional methods yields the sought dispersion curves $k(\omega)$.
 Note that due to viscoelasticity, wavenumbers~$k$ are complex valued, while $\omega$ remains a real quantity.
 This is handled naturally by the eigenvalue solver and represents no difficulty.